DevKiDCosmo/Task-Generation/README.md

 exercise/id/language/version/things you have

 Note: I use the themes Material Darker and at daytime Solarized Light (Material).

-TODO: Merge MAIN and MAIN-F
+TODO: Creating a website with a database and download api.

 TODO: Create USERS etc. Database and API, also a new type of section (Correction).
 TODO: Max Points